 minikube start --cpus=4 --memory 4096 --disk-size 32g -p boutique

 In order to make the frontend IP address of the Online Boutique app accessible (needed later), you will need to run the "minikube tunnel command".
-It must be run in a separate terminal window.
+It should be run in a separate shell terminal window.
+You will be prompted to enter the root password (it sometimes takes a while for the password prompt to appear).

 # Make sure you run this command in a different window minikube tunnel -p boutique